 283 South Fir

 With the Telluride Arts Offices relocated, the Stronghouse Studios + Gallery is brimming with artists and will continue as a program of Telluride Arts for as long as possible.
 The gallery space will feature artwork created by the artists in residence at the Stronghouse Studios.
-The featured artists in July include David Brankley, Kevin Pashayan, and Matthew Adams for a variety of subject matter and mediums.
-The Stronghouse Gallery will be open most days from 12-6pm.
+The featured artists in September will be Telluride local plein air painter, David Brankley, and Kevin Pashayan, a passionate young artist specializing in graffiti and stencil art.

 Telluride Gallery of Fine Art

 Telluride Gallery presents Barbara Heinrich who is showcasing her new studio jewelry.
 World-renowned goldsmith, Heinrich, will exhibit her newest 18k gold creations.
 With over 30 years experience her surface work technique is unmatched.
 Telluride Gallery of Fine Art has an eclectic mix of gallery favorites on the walls; Paintings by Susan Sales, Malcolm Liepke, Shawna Moore, Gordon Brown, Merrill Mahaffey and photographs by Dan Budnik.

 The Tony Newlin Gallery will be featuring the limited edition giclee, Autumn Trail.

 "Mt Sneffels is one of the 54 mountains in Colorado that reach greater than 14,000 feet into the sky.
 As the pinnacle of its range, it is visible for miles around and provides some of the most majestic scenery in Colorado.
 Looking to Sneffels from the north side, an old hidden trail winds through the autumn colors toward this towering peak.”